Tinkerforge/doc/en/source/Hardware/Bricks/RED_Brick.rst

 LEDs
 ^^^^

-TODO: Image of RED Brick with arrows to LEDs

 The RED Brick has three LEDs on the top side: A blue, a red and a green LED.